JonathanThorpe/ec2-backup/README.md

 # ec2-backup

-This Lambda function performs backups of EC2 instances with custom retention schemes based on tags defined against those instances and sends email notifications through SES with a daily status report.
+This Lambda function performs snapshot backups of EC2 instances (inherantly to S3) with custom retention schemes based on tags defined against those instances and sends email notifications through SES with a daily status report.

 ## Installation ##
 ### IAM Policy Document